adr1enbe4udou1n/blog/content/posts/04-build-your-own-docker-swarm-cluster-part-3/index.md

 It's finally time to test our new cluster environment by testing some stacks through the Portainer GUI.
 We'll start by installing [`Diun`](https://crazymax.dev/diun/), a very useful tool which notify us when used docker images has available update in its Docker registry.

-Create a new `diun` stack through Portainer and set following content :
+Create the next stack through Portainer :

 {{< highlight host="stack" file="diun" >}}